AlexStariy91/AlarmIos/README.md

 # AlarmIos
 Alarm for iOS
-Has almost the same UI as Apple built-in alarm based on local notifications.
+Has almost the same UI as Apple built-in alarm.
+Alarm firing based on local notifications.

 - Add, Delete, Edit one shot or repeating alarm.
 - Snooze